netsells/sso-client/README.md

 });
 ```

+If you wish to run some code when a user is created or updated via the SSO middleware, you can create the methods `ssoUserWasCreated` and `ssoUserWasUpdated` on the model.

 #### No Database setup
 All you need to do is set the config, `auth.providers.users.driver` to `sso`.
 You can now use `Auth::user()` which will return an SSO User instead of a Laravel user.